 I was born with an intense love for the written word and literature.
 While I had always dreamed of completing novels, short stories, and writing material for the world that was both entertaining and educational, little did I know that my love for words would lead me to gaining a love for editing.
 There’s a sweet satisfaction to having the opportunity to read the work of others – regardless of what type of material and subject – and being able to work alongside others to better their writing while also gaining knowledge of subjects I never thought would interest me.
 I enjoy my work and look forward to every material of writing I receive.

 Photography is much more than a hobby to me.
 It’s another form of breathing.
 After experimenting for years with several cameras, I now own a beautiful Canon DSLR that has traveled with me all over California, neighboring states, overseas, and most recently to New York.
-Having been born and raised in San Diego, my favorite type of photography is natural light photography, capturing beautiful moments all over America’s Finest City.
+Having been born and raised in San Diego, my favorite type of photography is natural light photography, capturing beautiful moments all over America’s Finest City and the world.